af-gustavo/ProjetoBackEndJMT/README.md

 - db: Contains the database connection module.

 ## General Idea
-The project seems to be designed to manage a simple e-commerce system.
+The project is designed to manage a simple e-commerce system.
 The API endpoints allow for CRUD (Create, Read, Update, Delete) operations on clients, users, products, and orders.

 - Clients can be created, read, updated, and deleted.
 - Users can be created, read, updated, and deleted.
 - Products can be created, read, updated, and deleted.
 - Orders can be created, read, updated, and deleted.

-- The project uses Sequelize as an ORM (Object-Relational Mapping) tool to interact with the database.
+The project uses Sequelize as an ORM (Object-Relational Mapping) tool to interact with the database.
 The database connection is established using the db module.

 ## API Endpoints
 The API endpoints are defined in the Router directory and are mounted in the app.ts file.
 The endpoints are organized by resource (clients, users, products, and orders).